Bugaboos are a familiar sight around town these days, but when Max Barenbrug designed his pushchair back in 1994 it was like nothing else on Earth.

 We’d strongly recommend hanging off on the accessories until you’ve spent a bit of time with your Bugaboo pushchair or stroller, though: what seems like a must-have when you’re browsing a brochure often ends up gathering dust at the back of a cupboard, and pushchair accessories aren’t cheap.

 The Bugaboo Bee 5 is designed for “urban adventurers”, the blurb says.
 It’s a very lightweight city stroller - maybe even a little too light for more challenging terrain - with endless customisation options and a host of improvements over the previous model: better suspension, a redesigned seat (now in two sections rather than one) and a pocket in the under-seat basket.

 Did you spend the final weeks of your pregnancy trying to persuade the doctors to let you run marathons?
 Do you prefer sprinting around the streets to slowly going crazy in a soft play?
 Then the Bugaboo Runner is the buggy for you because it means you can pound the pavements - or go off-road - without scaring the living daylights out of your baby.

-If not, you’re looking at a city stroller that’s perfectly capable of handling rougher terrain from time to time, and there’s adjustable suspension to keep baby insulated from lumps and bumps.
+If not, you’re looking at a city stroller that’s perfectly capable of handling rougher terrain, and there’s adjustable suspension to keep baby insulated from lumps and bumps.
 One particularly clever idea is the swappable wheels: you can spin the bottom of the chassis so the two wheels are at the front and one on the back when you’re going off-road, and go back to the familiar three-wheel layout when you hit tarmac again.
-The Cameleon is ludicrously expensive, of course, but it’s a very stylish and very cleverly designed stroller with a huge range of personalisation options.
+If you regularly stroll along the beach, this is definitely the Bugaboo pushchair for you.

 Some pushchairs keel over if you consider putting as much as a handbag on the handlebars.
 Not the Buffalo: it’s certified to stay upright with up to 6kg on the bars when it’s empty.
 It’s been designed with practicality in mind from the no-puncture foam wheels, the height adjustable handlebars and a four-wheel layout that copes better with difficult terrain than a three-wheeler would.

-The Donkey manages it with a combination of really clever design - you can have a buggy and a carrycot or car seat, have one child facing forward and one facing back - and quite slim seats that enable it to be just 74cm wide.
+The Donkey manages it with a combination of really clever design - you can have a buggy and a carrycot or car seat (opens in new tab), have one child facing forward and one facing back - and quite slim seats that enable it to be just 74cm wide.
 If big babies run in your family, they may outgrow this one sooner than you might like.
 Size aside, this is a brilliantly designed buggy.
-There’s a footbrake - hurrah! - and adjustable handles, a two-wheel mode for sand or snow or stairs and it’s easy to change seats around or fold the buggy up.
+If you decide to reduce this double buggy back down to a single pushchair (which you can do in seconds) there is a super handy side luggage basket that can sit alongside the remaining seat.